 Express the Traditions and Passions of Hawai'i by supporting Hawaiian Artisans, Practitioners, and their needs.

-Restore and Prepare space to plant healing plants, to live, teach and learn for a healthier lifesytle.
+Restore and Prepare space to plant Edible & Healing Plants; to Teach, Learn and Live a Healthier Lifestyle.

 Restore and Revive Indigenous and Endemic Plants and Animals that have been brought to the brink of extinction.